openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/YourAapsProfile.md

 Assuming correct basal, you can test by checking IOB is zero and that you are in-range, eating exactly known carbs, and take an estimated amount of insulin based on current insulin to carb ratio.
 Best is to eat food your normally eat at that time of day and count its carbs precisely.

+## Common questions related to the Profile

-## About the importance of getting your profile right
+### About the importance of getting your profile right

 **Why should I try to get my profile settings right?
 Can’t the loop just take care of it?**

 A hybrid closed loop _can_ attempt to make insulin delivery adjustments to minimise poor glycemic control that results from having incorrect profile values.
 It can do this, for example, by withholding insulin delivery if you are going to hypo.
 However, you can achieve much better glycemic control if your profile settings are already as close as possible to what your body needs.
 This is one of the reasons that **AAPS** uses staged objectives to move from open loop pumping towards hybrid closed loop.
 In addition, there will be times when you need to open the loop (sensor warmups, sensor failure _etc._), sometimes in the middle of the night, and you will want to have your settings right for these situations.

 If you are starting with **AAPS** after using a different open or closed-loop pumping system, you will already have a reasonable idea of what values to use for basal rates (BR), insulin sensitivity factors (ISF) and insulin-to-carb ratios (IC or ICR).

 If you are moving from injections (MDI) to **AAPS**, then it is a good idea to read up on how to make the transfer from MDI to pump first, and plan and make the move carefully in consultation with your diabetes team. ["Pumping insulin"](https://amzn.eu/d/iaCsFa2) by John Walsh & Ruth Roberts and [“Think like a Pancreas”](https://amzn.eu/d/iVU0RGe) by Gary Scheiner are very useful.

-## Common questions related to the Profile

-#### What causes the loop to frequently lower my BG to hypoglycemic values without COB?
+### What causes the loop to frequently lower my BG to hypoglycemic values without COB?
 First of all, check your basal rate and make a no-carb basal rate test.
 If it is correct, this behavior is typically caused by a too low ISF.
 A too low ISF looks typically like this:

 ![ISF too low](../images/isf.jpg)

-#### What causes high postprandial peaks in closed loop?
+### What causes high postprandial peaks in closed loop?
 First of all, check your basal rate and make a no-carb basal rate test.
 If it is correct and your BG is falling to your target after carbs are fully absorbed, try to set an 'eating soon' temp target in AAPS some time before the meal or think about an appropriate prebolus time with your endocrinologist.
 If your BG is too high after the meal and still too high after carbs are fully absorbed, think about decreasing your IC with your endocrinologist.
 If your BG is too high while COB and too low after carbs are fully absorbed, think about increasing your IC and an appropriate prebolus time with your endocrinologist.

-#### I'm stuck high and the loop does not bring me down
+### I'm stuck high and the loop does not bring me down
-The possible reasons for the loop nod giving enough insulin are:
+The possible reasons for the loop not giving enough insulin are:
 * ISF is not strong enough
 * Basal might not be strong enough
 * A security setting might kick in, such as maxIOB.
 Or SMB is disabled at this time, depending on your settings.

-#### I have negative IOB, is this an issue ?
+### I have negative IOB, is this an issue ?
 Negative IOB means the amount of absolute insulin (basal + bolus) in your body is less than the basal.
 It will cause **AAPS** to send more insulin as soon as the BG starts to rise, because it considers that insulin is missing, which can result in low **BG** later.

 Here are some reasons why you may have negative IOB, and what action to take: